 12-16 July 2021

-LUISS School of Government
+Luiss School of Government , Rome

-This intensive summer course is organised in cooperation with Luiss Centre for Parliamentary Studies
+This intensive summer course is organized in cooperation with Luiss Centre for Parliamentary Studies

-Participants who are or have been affiliated to LUISS Guido Carli University will receive a discount of 10% on the fees.
+Participants who are or have been affiliated to Luiss Guido Carli University will receive a discount of 10% on the fees.